I’m sure someone will give me an example of how they reckon a loud motorcycle exhaust saved their lives, but I just don’t understand how.

 They may be approaching from the side, from in front or from behind, but they are not riding away from the vehicle with which they are about to collide.

-I have been guilty of driving a car and having no idea that a motorcycle is coming up behind me and into my blind spot.
+I have been guilty of driving a car and having no idea that a motorcycle is rapidly riding into my blind spot.
 Not until they are alongside or already past do I actually hear their exhaust pipe.

 Just how loud would exhaust pipes have to be for people in front to hear them clearly and be a truly effective safety alert?